Empirical Bayes When Estimation Precision Predicts Parameters: Model and proposed method

-As this economic intuition predicts, prior independence is readily rejected for this measure of economic mobility. \Cref {fig:kfr_top20_black_raw_data} plots $Y_i$---the Opportunity Atlas estimates of $\theta_i$---against their standard errors ($\log_{10}(\sigma_i)$). \Cref{fig:kfr_top20_black_raw_data} also displays an estimate of the conditional mean function $m_0(\sigma_i) \equiv \E[\theta_i \mid \sigma_i] = \E[Y_i \mid \sigma_i]$.
-If $\theta_i$ were independent of $\sigma_i$, then the true conditional mean function $m_0(\sigma_i)$ should be constant. \Cref {fig:kfr_top20_black_raw_data} shows the contrary---tracts with more imprecisely estimated $Y_i$ tend to have higher mobility.\footnote {Moreover, $\log\sigma_i$ remains predictive of $Y_i$ even if we residualize $Y_i$ against a vector of tract-level covariates (\Cref {fig:kfr_top20_black_pooled_raw_residualized}).
-We note that this definition of $\theta_i$ is not the measure used in \citet{bergman2019creating}.
-Prior independence is also readily rejected for the mobility measure used in \citet{bergman2019creating}, but its violation is not as severe once adjusted for tract-level covariates (see \cref{sec:empirical} and \cref{fig:kfr_pooled_pooled_raw}). }
+As this economic intuition predicts, precision independence is readily rejected for this measure of economic mobility. \Cref {fig:kfr_top20_black_raw_data} plots the estimates $Y_i$ against their standard errors, overlaying an estimate of the conditional mean function $m_0(\sigma_i) \equiv \E[\theta_i \mid \sigma_i] = \E[Y_i \mid \sigma_i]$.
+If $\theta_i$ were independent of $\sigma_i$, then the true conditional mean function $m_0(\sigma_i)$ should be constant. \Cref {fig:kfr_top20_black_raw_data} shows the contrary---tracts with more imprecisely estimated $Y_i$ indeed tend to have higher $\theta_i$.

-What happens if we apply empirical Bayes methods that assume prior independence here? \Cref{fig:kfr_top20_black_pooled_raw_grand_mean_shrink} overlays empirical Bayes posterior means on the scatterplot.
-In the top panel, \indepgauss{} shrinks estimates $Y_i$ towards a common estimated mean $\hat m_0$, depicted as the black line.
-When $\sigma_i$ and $\theta_i$ are positively correlated---as is the case here---estimated posterior means under \indepgauss{} {systematically undershoot} $\theta_i$ for populations with imprecise estimates.
-Similarly, the middle panel of \cref{fig:kfr_top20_black_pooled_raw_grand_mean_shrink} shows that \indepnpmle{} suffers from the same undershooting.
+What happens if we apply empirical Bayes methods that assume precision independence here? \Cref{fig:kfr_top20_black_pooled_raw_grand_mean_shrink} overlays empirical Bayes posterior means on the scatterplot.
+In the top left panel, \indepgauss{} shrinks $Y_i$ towards a common estimated mean $\hat m_0$, depicted as the black line.
+When $\sigma_i$ and $\theta_i$ are positively correlated, estimated posterior means under \indepgauss{} {systematically undershoot} $\theta_i$ for tracts with imprecise estimates.
+Similarly, the top right panel of \cref{fig:kfr_top20_black_pooled_raw_grand_mean_shrink} shows that \indepnpmle{} suffers from the same undershooting.
 In contrast, the bottom panel of \cref{fig:kfr_top20_black_pooled_raw_grand_mean_shrink} previews our preferred procedure, \closenpmle, which shrinks towards the conditional mean $\E[\theta_i \mid \sigma_i]$, thus avoiding the undershooting.